 Professionals who have earned IAAPA certification demonstrate a commitment to be the best in the profession.
 They also are distinguished as “career professionals who have demonstrated a high level of experience, skill, and knowledge as well as a commitment to professional development,” according to IAAPA.

-IAAPA is the premier trade group in the amusement industry, For those looking to work with the best in the industry, it’s a smart move to look for those who have the IAAPA certification seal.
+IAAPA is the premier trade group in the amusement industry, for those looking to work with the best in the industry, it’s a smart move to look for those who have the IAAPA certification seal.